Event plane resolution correction for azimuthal anisotropy in wide centrality bins: Simulation results

 \section{Simulation results}

-In this section we validate our implementation by a fast Monte Carlo simulation for $v_2$($p_T$).
+In this section we validate our implementation by a simple Monte Carlo simulation for $v_2$($p_T$).
 As we have mentioned earlier, this approach can be applied for any harmonic of interest.

-Figure \ref{fig:multiplicity} shows the input multiplicity distribution in 0-80\% centrality for the 50 million generated events.
+Figure~\ref{fig:multiplicity} shows the input multiplicity distribution in 0-80\% centrality for the 50 million generated events.
 The event centrality classes are determined by using the multiplicity distribution as it is typically done in the experimental data.
 We divide the multiplicity distribution into 16 bins with 5\% increments within 0-80\%.

 For every event a number of tracks according to the input multiplicity distribution was sampled.
 A Boltzmann like $p_{T}$ distribution from 0.25--3 GeV/$c$ was used.
-The input $v_{2}^{\rm in}(p_{T})$ for every centrality bin was fixed to a parametrization of the following form
+The input $v_{2}^{\rm in}(p_{T})$ for every centrality bin was fixed to an empirical parametrization of the following form \begin{linenomath}